Charlotte Whitton: Early life and education

 Charlotte Elizabeth Hazeltyne Whitton was born in Renfrew, Ontario, a small Ottawa Valley town about 100 km northwest of Ottawa.

-She attended Queen's University, where she was the star of the women's hockey team, and was known as the fastest skater in the league.
-At Queen's, she also served as editor of the Queen's Journal newspaper in 1917; and was the newspaper's first female editor.
-She was a top student, winning several scholarships at Queen's.
-She earned her Master of Arts degree in 1917.
+She attended Queen's University where she was the star of the women's hockey team and was known as the fastest skater in the league.
+In 1917, the year she earned a Master of Arts degree, she became the first female editor of the Queen's Journal newspaper.

 Career and accomplishments

-From Queen's, she became a civil servant as the private secretary for Thomas Low, MP and Minister of Trade in Liberal Prime Minister William Lyon Mackenzie King's first government.
+Upon graduating from Queen's, she became a civil servant as the private secretary for Thomas Low, MP and Minister of Trade in Liberal Prime Minister William Lyon Mackenzie King's first government.

-When Low lost his parliamentary seat, Whitton then focused on her role as founding director (1922) of the Canadian Council on Child Welfare, and worked there to 1941.
-This became the Canadian Welfare Council, now the Canadian Council on Social Development, and helped bring about a wide array of new legislation to help children and immigrants.
+When Low lost his parliamentary seat, Whitton then focused on her role as founding director (1922) of the Canadian Council on Child Welfare, and worked there until 1941.
+It became the Canadian Welfare Council, now the Canadian Council on Social Development, and helped bring about a wide array of new legislation to help children and immigrants.

 In 1934, Whitton was named a Commander of the Order of the British Empire at the 1934 New Year Honours.

 She served on the League of Nations Social Questions Committee.

 Whitton was awarded an honorary Doctorate of Laws by Queen's in 1941.

-She published two books in 1943 (see below).
+She published two books in 1943.

 Despite her strong views on women's equality, Whitton was a strong social conservative, and did not support making divorce easier.
 She was a regular columnist in Ottawa's daily newspapers.